MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 ## Create a data warehouse

-Next, create a data warehouse in the workspace you created.
-The Synapse Data Warehouse home page includes a shortcut to create a new warehouse:
+Next, create a data warehouse in the workspace you created:

-1. In the workspace you created, select the **New Item** button.
-Under the **Store data** header, select **Sample warehouse**.
-Create a new **Sample Warehouse** with the name of your choice.
+1. In the Synapse Data Warehouse home page, select the **Sample warehouse** shortcut to create a new warehouse with the name of your choice.

     After a minute or so, a new warehouse will be created:

     ![Screenshot of a new warehouse.](./Images/new-sample-warehouse.png)